DavidMonteiro/touch-bags/README.md

 CSS: The CSS code was validated using the official (Jigsaw) validator and was found to be error-free.

 # Known Bugs
-I am aware of a minor bug in the header section of the main page, which doesn't display optimally on small screens.
+Minor bug in the navigation section, which doesn't display optimally on small screens.

 ## Deployment